polyanka/github-api-demo/README.md

 # github-api-demo

-App with GitHub API using React, Redux, Typescript and Material-UI
+App with GitHub API using React, Redux, Redux-Thunk, Typescript and Material-UI

 ### Get github OAuth token
 1. Login to github